goodwinanto/Air-Migrate/README.md

 ## Disclaimer

 This project is not affiliated with Apple Inc.
-Use at your own risk—always verify your backups before deleting originals.
+Use at your own risk, always verify your backups before deleting originals.